Kaupapa and their expression

 Te Reo Māori

-Whakapapa reinforces the connections between all of us, and to our tūpuna, atua and tūrangawaewae.
-Whakapapa shapes our endeavours as we strive to better understand and contribute to the mātauranga continuum that binds us to one another across the generations.
+Whakapapa reinforces the connections between us, and to our tūpuna, atua and tūrangawaewae.
+Whakapapa guides our efforts to better understand and contribute to the mātauranga continuum that binds us to one another across the generations.

-Kaitiakitanga requires Te Wānanga o Raukawa to nurture and protect its people and its place; and to preserve and enrich those things that we have inherited from generations past.
-It demands that we employ our resources wisely, ensuring that their utilisation contributes to our viability and reputation.
+Kaitiakitanga urges Te Wānanga o Raukawa to nurture and protect its people and its place.
+It requires us to preserve and enrich those taonga that we have inherited, which have been created and tended by others.
+We must employ our resources wisely, ensuring that their use contributes positively to our viability and reputation.